ch00226855/CMP167_Summer2020/Week01_IntroToJava.md

     public static void main(String[] args) {
 	int hourlyRate;
 	Scanner scnr = new Scanner(System.in);
+	System.out.println("Please enter the hourly rate as an integer:");
 	hourlyRate = scnr.nextInt(); // this will convert the keyboard input to an integer. int annualSalary;
 	annualSalary = hourlyRate * 40 * 50;